 Our District's Professional Development System focuses on disaggregated student data identified at the individual educator, school, and district level.
 Planning, learning, implementing and evaluating are addressed at each level.
-Mentor Teachers, Reading Coaches, Math Coaches, Lesson Study Facilitators, Data Coaches, Academic Intervention Specialists, Technology Integration Coaches and other district identified teacher leader groups are continuously trained and supported at the district level to provide each school community with on-site professional development and intervention strategies that addresses the annual needs assessment data.
+Mentor Teachers, Reading Coaches, Math Coaches, Lesson Study Facilitators, Data Coaches, Academic Intervention Specialists, Technology Integration Coaches- and other district identified teacher leader groups are continuously trained and supported at the district level to provide each school community with on-site professional development and intervention strategies that addresses the annual needs assessment data.
 As we begin to make shifts in professional learning, Professional Learning Communities (PLCs) will become the primary delivery model for the 2014-15 school year.
-PLCs will target Florida Standard implementation and a district-wide focus on instructional strategies, three Instructional Pillars of instruction: evidence-based writing, problem solving teaching, and assessment with feedback and STEM/STEAM strategies.
+PLCs will target Florida Standard implementation and a district wide focus on instructional strategies, three Instructional Pillars of instruction: evidence-based writing, problem solving teaching, and assessment with feedback and STEM/STEAM strategies.
 Every attempt is made to provide funding or district resources to fully address identified needs that are based on current research strategies.
 In many instances, district budgets are pooled to enable effective and efficient professional development delivery for all stake holders.

-The Professional Development Council, comprised of elected teachers from all levels, community colleges and state universities, union representation, business and community representatives and district staff are all responsible for maintaining and updating this document on an ongoing basis.
+The Professional Development Advisory Council, comprised of elected teachers from all levels, community colleges and state universities, union representation, business and community representatives and district staff are all responsible for maintaining and updatingmeets regularly to discuss concerns and additional items for consideration in this document. on an ongoing basis.
 The Santa Rosa District Schools Master Inservice Plan and Professional Development System are State and School Board approved annually.